Mandatory requirements

 Certifications and professional designations

-Upon successful completion of all the required courses in this certificate program and a 16-hour ride along training component, you’ll receive an electronically issued SAIT Certificate of Achievement and transcript.
+Upon successful completion of all the required courses in this certificate program and the Ride Along, you’ll receive an electronically issued official SAIT Certificate of Achievement and transcript.
+Note that parchments are not issued for individual courses.

 To work as a designated EMR professional in Alberta, you must be registered with the ACoP and hold an active practice permit.
 You must complete the registration application process including examination within one year of having completed your SAIT certificate program.